Quantum neural networks with multi-qubit potentials: Results

 Another example that can be successfully constructed by our QNNs including multi-qubit interactions without hidden layers is the Fredkin gate (also known as Controlled-SWAP gate) whose truth table and schematic configuration are in Fig.~\ref{schematic-fredkin} (a) and (b).
 In this case, the adopted potential of the third perceptron is

-The cost function value $C$ tends to zero asymptotically, shown in Fig. \ref{quantum-gates} (a) (dotted-black line with asterisks), indicating that these gates can be constructed by quantum perceptrons without hidden layers.
+According to the numerical calculation, the cost function value $C$ tends to zero, shown in Fig. \ref{quantum-gates} (a) (dotted-black line with asterisks), indicating that these gates can be constructed by quantum perceptrons without hidden layers.
 Again, $C$ saturates at the value $0.0417$ at large epoch for a standard QNN without hidden layers, see Fig. \ref{quantum-gates} (b).